fruitjaunee/fruitjaunee.github.io/README.md

 The user can enter 2 sequences that he wants to compare as well as the match score, the missmatch score and the score gap that he desire.

+## Installation
+If you want to install our package please enter the following line on your terminal: pip install -i https://test.pypi.org/simple/ alignment-cloemendoza

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## TODO